Kelepi Tanginoa: 2022 & 2023

 Tanginoa played 22 games for Wakefield Trinity in the 2022 Super League season which saw the side finish 10th.
 He was limited to only seven matches with Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.
-After leaving Wakefield Trinity, he moved across the M62 to the city of Hull to join up with former team mates Corey Hall, James Batchelor, Yusuf Aydin, Jai Whitbread and George King ahead of the 2024 Super League season.
+After leaving Wakefield Trinity, he moved across the M62 to the city of Hull to join up with former teammates Corey Hall, James Batchelor, Yusuf Aydin, Jai Whitbread and George King ahead of the 2024 Super League season.

 2024

 Tanginoa made his club debut for Hull Kingston Rovers against arch-rivals Hull F.C. in round 1 of the 2024 Super League season.
-Tanginoa scored a try on debut as Hull Kingston Rovers won the derby 22-0.
+Tanginoa scored a try on debut as Hull Kingston Rovers won the derby 22–0.

 On 12 October 2024, Tanginoa played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

 2025

 On 7 June, he played in Hull Kingston Rovers 8-6 Challenge Cup final victory over Warrington.
 It was the clubs first major trophy in 40 years.

+On 28 November 2025 Kelepi was announced as a signing for Warrington Wolves on a 2-year deal.